The economics of basic income

-This IPR research project will examine the economics of Basic Income, including the interaction between technology, output GDP, consumer income and expenditure.
+This IPR research project examines the economics of Basic Income, including the interaction between technology, output GDP, consumer income and expenditure.

 This project examines the scope for basic income as a necessary element of macroeconomic demand management.
 From empirical economic data, the research will test the hypothesis that in high technology economies, productivity causes wages and hence consumer income to become deficient against output GDP, requiring increased unearned or basic income.